 A comfortable cow makes more milk.
-I strive to keep our cows as comfortable as possible.
+So I strive to keep our cows as comfortable as possible.

 North Carolina is known for its temperate climate.
-However, we are far enough south to have some miserable summers but still far enough north to have some snow and ice to deal with as well.
-We don’t have the extreme cold of the upper Midwest and New England, nor do we have the length of high heat and humidity that the extreme South has.
+We are far enough south to have some hot, miserable summers but still far enough north to have some snow and ice to deal with as well.
+We don’t have the extreme cold of the Upper Midwest and New England, nor do we have the length of high heat and humidity that the extreme South has.

 North Carolina is a great place to milk cows eight to nine months out of the year.
 The duration of the cold weather we deal with doesn’t normally present many problems, but the three to four months of summer can be challenging.

-We have been using fans in our operation since I can remember.
-We added misters to the fans 20-25 years ago before it was a common thing to do.
+We have been using fans in our operation since I can remember and added misters 20 to 25 years ago before it was a common thing to do.
 It was a good concept at the time.
-If you cool the air down around the cows, then your cows will stay cooler.
-This did help to maintain a higher production level through the summer than fans alone, but reproductive performance was still not much improved.
+If you cool the air down around the cows, your cows will stay cooler.
+This did help to maintain a higher production level through the summer than fans alone, but reproductive performance was not much improved.

-By evaporative cooling, my cows are staying much cooler now than before.
-Instead of a 20 lb./cow decrease, we have only an 8 lb. to 10 lb./cow production decrease.
+Through evaporative cooling, my cows are staying cooler now than before.
+Instead of a 20 lb. per cow production decrease in warm weather, we have only an 8 lb. to 10 lb. per cow decrease.

 With more consistency in reproduction comes more consistent cow numbers in the milking herd.
 We don’t have the swing in lactating cow numbers that we used to have.
 Keeping cows cooler in the summer allows them to go into the cooler months healthier, which certainly does not hurt production or reproduction.